Crapworks/RESTlos/README.md

 $ ./nagios-api.py
 ```

 Now point your browser to http://localhost:5000 (if you haven't changed the standard port).
-You should the a page, listing all available endpoints and the corresponding parameters.
+You should see a page, listing all available endpoints and the corresponding parameters.
 You can find some example api calls [here](#Examples).

 If you are prompted for a password, the initial login credentials are `admin:password`.
 Very creative, isn't it?

 ## Deployment

-If you want to use it in a production environment, it's *REALY* recommended to deploy the api to a wsgi capable web server!
+If you want to use it in a production environment, it's **REALY** recommended to deploy the api to a wsgi capable web server!
 Why?
-- The _Werkzeug_ server shipped with [Flask] is single threaded
+- The `Werkzeug` server shipped with [Flask] is single threaded
 - This python script is not trying to be a daemon at all
-- This api currently only supports _basic auth_ and it is a *VERY BAD IDEA(tm)* to use _basic auth_ over unencrypted HTTP.
+- This api currently only supports _basic auth_ and it is a **VERY BAD IDEA(tm)** to use _basic auth_ over unencrypted HTTP.

-To use this api with an apache web server, you need to install _mod-wsgi-.
+To use this api with an apache web server, you need to install `mod-wsgi`.
 In the `contrib` directory you will find a sample apache configuration which can be placed in the `conf.d` directory.
 You will also find a file called `application.py`, which have to be placed in the same directory als the executable python script.
 This will load the api as a wsgi application into the web server.

-As I already mentioned: *PLEASE* enable SSL for this application.
+As I already mentioned: **PLEASE** enable SSL for this application.

 If anyone can provide configurations for nginx, etc. I would be happy to receive a pull request!

 ## Authentification

 As I already mentioned above, this api uses _basic auth_ for authenticating users.
-To setup the authentication, you *HAVE TO CHANGE THE CODE*.
+To setup the authentication, you **HAVE TO CHANGE THE CODE**.
 But don't panic!
 Everyone who has a basic understanding what a line or a character is should be able to handle this.
 So let's see how authentication works.

 ### Authentication Modules